Traktormaster/wait-for2/README.md

 # wait_for2
-Alternate implementation of `asyncio.wait_for()` based on the version from Python 3.8.
-It handles simultaneous cancellation of wait and completion of future differently and consistently across Python versions 3.6+.
+Alternate implementation of `asyncio.wait_for()`.
+It handles several edge cases like simultaneous cancellation of wait and completion of future differently and consistently across Python versions 3.7+.

 ## Details
+The tests in the repository are set up with TOX to cover and assert the following behaviours of `wait_for` and the alternate implementation for each Python version.

+### Cancellation behaviour with simultaneous result

 Builtin `asyncio.wait_for()` behaviours:
-  - Python 3.6, 3.7 and PyPy3:
+  - Python 3.7 and PyPy3:
     Cancellation of `wait_for` could lose the completed future's result.
   - Python 3.8+:
     Cancellation of `wait_for` could lose the cancellation request.